Barclays names Standard Life chief Grimstone as deputy chairman

-LONDON Barclays Plc (BARC.L) said Gerry Grimstone, one of the most prominent figures in Britain's financial services industry, will become its deputy chairman at the start of next year.
+LONDON Nov 9 Barclays Plc said Gerry Grimstone, one of the most prominent figures in Britain's financial services industry, will become its deputy chairman at the start of next year.

-Grimstone, chairman of insurer Standard Life (SL.L), will become a Barclays non-executive director and its senior independent director and deputy chairman from Jan.
+Grimstone, chairman of insurer Standard Life, will become a Barclays non-executive director and its senior independent director and deputy chairman from Jan.
 1, replacing Michael Rake, the bank said on Monday.

 Standard Life said Grimstone will continue as its chairman, a position he has held since May 2007.
 "There are no current plans for him to stand down," a Standard Life spokesman said.